3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 After the tumor has been assessed for spread and for depth, an appropriate therapy can be selected.

 If the tumor is freely moveable and no tumor spread can be detected, surgery is probably the best choice.
 A median survival time of 20.5 months was reported in one retrospective study of such cases.
-If the tumor is invasive, excision will probably not be complete and will likely be fraught with complications such as nerve damage or hemorrhage.
+If, however, the tumor is invasive and not mobile, excision will probably not be complete and will likely be fraught with complications such as nerve damage or hemorrhage.
 It is best in this situation to pursue a different therapy.

 EXTERNAL BEAM RADIATION THERAPY

 This form of therapy requires referral to a special radiation oncologist and such facilities may not be readily available.
 In this therapy, the primary tumor in the throat is irradiated typically three times weekly.
 The tumor responds slowly (peak effect is usually seen 8-22 months after the treatment course has completed).
 In one study of 8 dogs, a median survival time of 24.5 months was found.
 Side effects include hoarse voice, cough, and difficulty swallowing (usually complications were self limiting and resolved in 2-3 weeks).
 Later complications include baldness at the radiation site and dry cough in fewer than 20% of patients.